Genaker/nodejento/README.md

 # Fetch Magento app/etc/env.php config as a JSON

-Now we can use magento env.php configuration file to fetch database credentials.
+Now we can use the magento env.php configuration file to fetch database credentials.

 Example: